ktywelch/MusicForFood/README.md

 * The user can contact us through a contact application
 * Information about our apps can be found in a common about method.

-This GIF shows the user interface
+This GIF shows the user interface and how the application utilizeslocal storage.

 ![ScreenView](./assets/images/MusicForFood.gif)
 ----